rpm-software-management/dnf-plugins-core/doc/repoquery.rst

     Limit the resulting set to installed duplicated packages (i.e. more package versions for the same name and architecture).
 Installonly packages are excluded from this set.

+``--available``
+    Limit the resulting set to available packages only.

+``--extras``
+    Limit the resulting set to packages that are not present in any of available repositories.

 ``-f <file>``, ``--file <file>``
     Limit the resulting set only to package that owns ``<file>``.

+``--installed``
+    Limit the resulting set to installed packges.

 ``--installonly``
     Limit the resulting set to installed installonly packages.